How to Make Homemade Soap

-Place the glycerin soap blocks in the double broiler.
-Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150 degrees.
-Add the desired amount of essential oils and food coloring.
+Place the glycerin soap blocks in the double boiler.
+Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150°F. Add the desired amount of essential oils and food coloring.
 Stir until thoroughly combined.
-Pour 1/2 way into a mold, let set.
-Repeat for the second layer, melt and pour.
-When the soap has cooled, pop out of the shell and add any finishing touches or packaging are desired.
+Then, pour half-way into a mold, and let set.
+Spray with rubbing alcohol.
+Repeat for the second layer; melt and pour.
+Once the soap has cooled, pop it out of the shell and slice one-inch blocks.
+Then, add any finishing touches or packaging.

-Place the glycerin soap blocks in the double broiler.
-Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150 degrees.
-Add Essential Oils and food coloring.
-Pour 1/3 of the way into a mold, let set.
-Melt the glycerin soap block for the 2nd layer, heat to 150 degrees, then add any additional essential oils and food coloring.
+Place the glycerin soap blocks in the double boiler.
+Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150°F. Next, add Essential Oils and food coloring.
+Stir until completely dissolved.
+Pour 1/3 of the way into a mold, and let set.
+Spray with rubbing alcohol so that the layers adhere to each other.
+Wait 15 minutes to pour the next layer.
+Melt the glycerin soap block for the 2nd layer, heat to 150°F, then add any additional essential oils and food coloring.

-Stir until mixture is well blended, then pour the 2nd color until mixture reaches 2/3 full in the mold.
+Stir until the mixture is well blended, then pour the 2nd color until the mixture reaches 2/3 full in the mold.
+Spray with rubbing alcohol to remove any bubbles so that it will adhere to the next level.
 Repeat for the third and final layer.
-When the soap has cooled, pop out of the shell and add any finishing touches or packaging you desire.
+Spray with rubbing alcohol.
+Sprinkle glitter on top if desired.
+Let sit overnight—pop out the shell when the soap has cooled.
+Gently push down on the mold to pull out the soap.
+Cut from the side to avoid the layers from splitting, and use a serrated knife.
+Lastly, add any finishing touches or packaging you desire.

-Double Broiler - is used to melt the waxes, butter, and oils used in soap making.
+- Double Boiler - melts the waxes, butter, and oils used in soap making.
 It is also used in lotion making.
 The purpose of a double boiler is to gently and evenly heat ingredients.
-You can use a saucepan directly on the stovetop, but you run the risk of scorching your mixture.
+You can use a saucepan directly on the stovetop but risk scorching your mixture.

 You'll love the convenience of a hand sanitizer.
-They are super simple and easy to make.
+Small bottles of hand sanitizer are super simple and easy to make.
 In less than 10 minutes, you can make a whole batch to keep your kids and family safe from germs.
-In today's world, we need extra protection against viruses.
+In today's world, it's good to have extra protection against viruses.

 The natural hand sanitizer is a light misting spray.
-It is vegan, gluten-free, paraben-free, and it doesn't contain any phthalates.
-For any sanitizing spray, you will need to use at least 70% alcohol.
-Yield: 4, 1-ounce bottles.
+It is vegan, gluten-free, paraben-free, and doesn't contain phthalates.
+You must use at least 70% alcohol—yield: 4 1-ounce bottles for any sanitizing mist.

-Add alcohol, distilled water, and vegetable glycerin together in a glass bowl.
+Add alcohol, distilled water, and vegetable glycerin in a glass bowl.
 Then add a preservative.
 Next, add in the essential oil and blend for approximately 2 minutes.
-Fill into airless bottles with a funnel.
+Finally, fill them into airless bottles with a funnel.

 DIY Gel Hand Sanitizer

-1 Tablespoon Organic Coconut Oil from Plant Therapy
+- 1 Tbs.
+Organic Coconut Oil from Plant Therapy

 Fill an 8-ounce foamer bottle with distilled water, but leave 1" from the fill line.
-Add castile soap, organic coconut oil, then essential oils.
+Add Castile soap, organic coconut oil, then essential oils.
 Place the lid on tightly and shake.
-You're done.
-Easy Peasy.
+Done.
+Easy peasy.